GUIDES/HOW-TO

 2. 2

-Sign the deed
+Sign the escritura

 Both parties (and the bank, if there's a mortgage) sign.
 The remaining price is transferred.